Week 1: In-Class#

 my_first_script.py

-, indicating that it is a Python file.
-IDLE should automatically add the extension if you don’t type it yourself.
+, indicating that it is a Python file and IDLE will automatically add the extension if you don’t type it yourself.

 Now, you can run the file by clicking Run